-There is a user preference to enable/disable the Project Source File Changed pop-up at the bottom of the Project Management Preference Page (see page 203).
+There is a user preference to enable/disable the Project Source File Changed pop-up at the bottom of the Project Management Preference Page (see page 210).
 This preference setting is the same as that controlled with a checkbox in the Project Source File Changed Dialog.
-From the main menu bar, select Window \rightarrow Preferences and select Project Management on the left-hand side of the Preferences dialog.
+From the main menu bar, select Window $\rightarrow$ Preferences and select Project Management on the left-hand side of the Preferences dialog.
 This preference page can be used to re-enable the pop-up if the checkbox in the dialog is enabled.

-Project Management ↓ ↓ ↓ ↓ ↓ Close editors on active Implementation change Always ~ Open Multiprocess summary on active Project change Never ~ Open reports on active Implementation change Always ~ Only open most-recent report of a given type Always ~ Save changed editors from the active project before running the flow Ask in a pop-up message \sim ☐ 'Reload Project' overwrites unsaved local project changes automati Hide the pop-up dialog when project source files change during th Project source file change background checking frequency (seconds) 30 Project source file change background checking frequency (seconds) 30 Restore Defaults Apply
+Project Management ↓ ↓ ↓ ↓ ↓ Close editors on active Implementation change Always ~ Open Multiprocess summary on active Project change Never ~ Open reports on active Implementation change Always ~ Only open most-recent report of a given type Always ~ Save changed editors from the active project before running the flow Ask in a pop-up message $\sim$ ☐ 'Reload Project' overwrites unsaved local project changes automati Hide the pop-up dialog when project source files change during th Project source file change background checking frequency (seconds) 30 F lestore D efaults A pply

-Figure 131: Project Management Preference Page Example
+Figure 137: Project Management Preference Page Example